andreisperid/E-TKT/docs/diy/calibration.md

 ...

-# 🎉 Congrats, you are now ready to label the world! 🎉
+# 🎉 you are now ready to label around! 🎉